rjuang/flstudio-arturia-keylab-mk2/README.md

 ```
 Documents/Image-Line/FL Studio/Settings/Hardware/
 ```
-Then in FL Studio, goto `Options->Midi Settings` and select your Arturia device under `Input` section.
+Then in FL Studio, goto `Options->Midi Settings` and select your Arturia device (the DAW one) under `Input` section.
 Click the `Controller type` drop down and select `Arturia Keylab mkII`.

 ## What's Done